cagranados/cagranados.github.io/research.md

 <h1><a id="recent-papers-updated" class="anchor" href="#workingpapers" aria-hidden="true"><span class="octicon octicon-link"></span></a>Working Papers</h1>
 <p style="margin:0">
-<a style="margin:0; font-size:100%; font-weight:bold" href="files/papers/MaPDynamic.pdf">Strategic Macroprudential Policymaking: When Does Cooperation Pay Off? </a>
+<a style="margin:0; font-size:100%; font-weight:bold" href="files/papers/DynCoop.pdf">Strategic Macroprudential Policymaking: When Does Cooperation Pay Off? </a>
 (Job Market Paper)
 <br><button class="accordion">
       Abstract
     </button>
-    <div class="panel" style="background-color: #F1F1F1; color: #666; padding: 10px;"><p> I study whether emerging economies can navigate the global financial cycle more successfully by resorting to internationally coordinated macroprudential regulations.
+    <div class="panel" style="background-color: #F1F1F1; color: #666; padding: 10px;"><p> I study whether emerging economies can navigate the global financial cycle more successfully by resorting to internationally coordinated macroprudential policies.
 For this, I set an open economy model with banking frictions in a center-periphery environment with multiple emerging economies.
 Then, I evaluate the performance of several policy arrangements that differ by the degree and type of cooperation.
-I find that cooperation is not always beneficial relative to nationally-oriented policies.
-Instead, only schemes where the financial center acts cooperatively generate welfare gains.
-Two mechanisms generate the gains: a cancellation effect of national incentives to manipulate the global interest rate and a policy motive under cooperation (with a center) for steering larger investment flows to emerging economies.
-The first mechanism eliminates unnecessary movements in the policy instruments, and the second helps prevent capital retrenchments in the financial center.
-Finally, the short-run dynamics show these mechanisms lead to smoother and conservative policy responses that allow for a better performance of the peripheries after external shocks, while generating improved leverage dynamics that favor the global economic recovery.
-These results make a case for cooperation as a way to mitigate the potential adverse effects of excessive fluctuations in the macroprudential instruments.
+I find that cooperation can generate welfare gains but is not always beneficial relative to nationally-oriented policies.
+Instead, only regimes where the financial center acts cooperatively generate welfare gains.
+When present, two mechanisms generate the gains: a cancellation effect of national incentives to manipulate the global interest rate and a motive for steering capital flows to emerging economies.
+The first mechanism eliminates unnecessary policy fluctuations and the second helps prevent capital retrenchments in the center.
+These effects can be quantitatively relevant as good cooperation regimes can reduce the welfare losses induced by a financial friction between 60% and 80%.
 <br></p></div>
 <br>